-CATs are expected to check with the faculty about the appropriate number of documents to review, as this may vary based on the type of document, the total number of documents, and other factors.
-Additionally, auditors should use the file review notes template (found on Basecamp) to record their observations about the documents they are reviewing.
+ATs are expected to check with the faculty about the appropriate number of documents to review, as this may vary based on the type of document, the total number of documents, and other factors.
+Additionally, ATs should use the file review notes template (found on Basecamp) to record their observations about the documents they are reviewing.
 Again, this allows for simple consolidation and reference when writing the interim report.
-For supporting documentation, auditors should mark (a Post-It Note is usually best for this) which documents or portions of documents that will be relied upon in making audit determinations.
+For supporting documentation, ATs should mark (a Post-It Note is usually best for this) which documents or portions of documents that will be relied upon in making audit determinations.
 Either FTP faculty or facility staff will make copies of these documents for auditor retention.

-The primary FTA will be responsible for retaining the documents prior to the onsite audit, however, CATs are in charge of making sure that they have received copies of all required documents, and properly labeled them.
-Copies of each document should be labelled on the back with the date, the name of the auditor who requested it, the person whom they collected it from, and the standard and provision that it is in reference to.
-Auditors should turn in all copies to the FTA at the end of the onsite audit.
-Auditors also have the option of making an extra copy for themselves to use when writing the interim report.
+The primary FTA will be responsible for retaining the documents prior to the onsite audit, however, ATs are in charge of making sure that they have received copies of all required documents, and properly labeled them.
+Copies of each document should be labelled on the back with the date, the name of the AT who requested it, the person from whom he or she collected it from, and the standard and provision to which it is associated.
+ATs should turn in all copies to the FTA at the end of the onsite audit.
+ATs also have the option of making an extra copy for themselves to use when writing the interim report.